jiaoshuntian/ivory-operator/docs/content/tutorial/user-management.md

 ## Deleting a Database

-PGO does not delete databases automatically: after you remove all instances of the database from the spec, it will still exist in your cluster.
-To completely remove the database, you must run the [`DROP DATABASE`](https://www.postgresql.org/docs/current/sql-dropdatabase.html) command as a Postgres superuser.
+IVYO does not delete databases automatically: after you remove all instances of the database from the spec, it will still exist in your cluster.
+To completely remove the database, you must run the [`DROP DATABASE`](https://www.postgresql.org/docs/current/sql-dropdatabase.html) command as a Ivory superuser.

 For example, to remove the `zoo` database, you would execute the following: